 - The area around the outer corner of the eyes (crow’s feet) and the outer end of the eyebrow

 The injections take about 10 minutes to complete.
 They are completed with tiny needles and cause little pain or discomfort.

 Our board-certified physician assistants Heather Bryant, MPAS, PA-C, Amanda Piligian, PA-C, and board-certified nurse practitioner Courtney Whitley, FNP-C, all perform this treatment in our office.

 If you are interested in scheduling a consultation, please call (704) 842-3644 or fill out the online contact form on this website.

 Frequently asked questions

 Botox is approved for chronic migraines, which is defined as 15 or more migraines a month.
-However, Dr. Kulbersh will determine whether you are a candidate for this treatment based on an in-person examination and a detailed discussion of your symptoms.
+However, one of our expert injectors will determine whether you are a candidate for this treatment based on an in-person examination and a detailed discussion of your symptoms.